Tim Watts (politician)

 Timothy Graham Watts (born 8 June 1982) is an Australian politician.
 He is a member of the Australian Labor Party (ALP) and has been a member of the House of Representatives since the 2013 federal election, representing the Victorian seat of Gellibrand.
-Since 1 June 2022, Watts has served as Assistant Minister for Foreign Affairs in the ministry of Anthony Albanese.
+Since May 2025, he has served as the Special Envoy for Indian Ocean Affairs in the second Albanese ministry.
+From June 2022 to May 2025, Watts served as Assistant Minister for Foreign Affairs in the first Albanese ministry.

 Early life

 Watts was born on 8 June 1982 in Toowoomba, Queensland.
 He is a descendant of John Watts, an immigrant from England who was a member of the first parliament of Queensland.

 Watts attended Centenary Heights State High School in Toowoomba.
 He holds a Bachelor of Laws with Honours from Bond University, a Master of Public Policy and Management from Monash University and a Master of Science in Politics and Communications from the London School of Economics and Political Science.

 Career

 Watts worked as a solicitor with Mallesons Stephen Jaques from 2003 to 2005.
 He subsequently worked for Senator Stephen Conroy as deputy chief of staff from 2005 to 2009, and briefly as a senior adviser to Victorian premier John Brumby.
 In 2009 he was recruited by Telstra to advise on the company's relationship with the new National Broadband Network, with the title of corporate relations manager.
 His appointment was seen as part of a strategy by the new CEO David Thodey to repair Telstra's relationship with the federal government, which had deteriorated under his predecessor Sol Trujillo.